-Excel offers three distinct formulas as well as a fourth way to combine multiple text cells into one cell.
-There are countless examples in which you might need this: Combine given– and family names or preparing primary keys for multi-conditional lookups.
+Excel offers three distinct functions as well as a fourth way to combine multiple text cells into one cell.
+There are countless examples in which you might need this: Combine given- and family names or preparing primary keys for multi-conditional lookups.
 For example, in a VLOOKUP or INDEX/MATCH formula combination.
-In this article you learn 4 methods and in the end, you learn how to deal with a large range of cells.
+In this article you learn five methods and in the end, you learn how to deal with a large range of cells.

 As you can see in the screenshot above, you can just refer to several cells and combine them with the &-sign.
 That’s it.